Hey, guys! So I’m finally able to say I’m a couchsurfer. I did it.

 I met up with a complete stranger from Couchsurfing.
-They were verified/background checked and had numerous references, so I went the “safer” route.
+They have verified/background checked and had numerous references, so I went the “safer” route.

 I’m officially in love with this site!
 I saved A TON of money since I don’t have to spend anything on a hotel.
 I also got a personal “tour guide” all to myself.
 This was an amazing experience and has motivated/inspired me to do this again.

 I plan on taking a 2 week trip in December solely using the couchsurfing site.
 I’d like to hit up 3-4 places during those 2 weeks, but I haven’t decided where I will travel to yet.

 - How To Save On Groceries Without Clipping Coupons